Encoders

 Getting Encoder Distance

-the most useful piece of data from an encoder is the distance traveled by the motor.
-This is accessed through the get getDistance() method in the encoder class.
+One of the most useful data you can get from an encoder that's so important it needs its own subcategory is the distance traveled.
+This is accessed through the getDistance() method.
 This method returns a double and has no parameters.
 Here is an example with both the m_leftEncoder and m_rightEncoder:

 double leftDistance = m_leftEncoder.getDistance()